 The raw packet interface is managed by the XrlRawSocket4Manager class.
-This manages a single instance of a FilterRawSocket4.
+This manages a single instance of a FilterRawSocket41.
 The FilterRawSocket4 encapsulates a raw socket and allows raw IPv4 packets to be written and filters attached to parse raw packets as they are received.
-The Xrl-RawSocket4Manager allows an arbitrary number of filters to be associated with the active raw socket.
+The XrlRawSocket4Manager allows an arbitrary number of filters to be associated with the active raw socket.
 The filters are each notified when a raw packet is received on the raw socket.
-The XrlRawSocket4Manager allows other XORP processes to receive packets via XRL on the basis on filter conditions.
-Currently (July 2004), the only implemented filter is the XrlVifInputFilter which allows processes to receive raw packets on the basis of the receiving VIF.
-In principle, filters could be written to match on any field within a packet and perform an action.
+The XrlRaw-Socket4Manager allows other XORP processes to receive packets via XRL on the basis on filter conditions.

-&lt;sup>1The current implementation only works on single machine XORP forwarding planes
+1The current implementation only works on single machine XORP forwarding planes